NeuroTechX/ntx_slack_archive/devices.md

  >Thanks alexandre.barachant So, if I wanted a complete system I would have wet electrodes for the stim (still needed for TMS?) and dry for recording.
 Is neuroelectrics still the choice for all components?
 I was wondering if Cognionics would be best for dry and to try to fit them into a system made up of parts from different mfg's.
 Also need a stimulator- who is best for TMS/t*CS?

+10/24/2017 1:23 PM

+ **alexandre.barachant** :

+ >okay, i'm still not sure what you want to achieve. i recommanded neuroelectrics because it can stimulate and record at the same time (i think) or at lease with the same electrodes